The shy author’s guide to book promotion

 Problem: I don’t know where to start.

-With your research done, decide which tactics will help you reach your goals.
-Select one tactic or tool that seems like the best fit for your skills and personality, and research it to learn how to do it.
+This will help you decide which tactics will help you reach your goals.
+Next, select one tactic or tool that seems like the best fit for your skills and personality, and learn how to do it well.
 When you’ve mastered and implemented it, select another.

 Problem: I don’t have time.

-Solution: Take the time you used to spend writing the book and reassign it to book promotion.
+Solution: Apply the time you used to spend writing the book to book promotion.

 How do you feel about book promotion?
 Do you love it, hate it, feel ambivalent?
 Why?